Idea

 Who hasn’t said this?

-That’s kind of how everything works.
-It’s not possible to know everything about everything which is why specialization is more necessary than ever.
-There’s simply too much to know.
+It’s impossible to be an expert in everything, so specialization is more necessary than ever.
+There’s too much to know.

-So, when it comes to training for employees, business partners and project managers may find themselves in a quandary, do they need an instructional design specialist or generalist?
-With so much at stake, it’s vital to get the right person for the job.
-The problem is a specialist isn’t always the right choice just like a generalist isn’t always the right choice.
+So, business partners and project managers may find themselves in a quandary regarding workplace training.
+Do they need an instructional design specialist or generalist?
+With so much at stake, getting the right person for the job is vital.

 Instructional designers play a critical role in helping organizations create successful training programs.
-To ensure your project has the highest success rate possible, it’s essential to understand the difference between an instructional design specialist and generalist.
-Then you also have to evaluate which works best for your organization’s and project’s needs.
+To ensure your project is successful, it’s essential to understand the difference between an instructional design specialist and a generalist.

-What Does Each Type Of Instructional Designer Do?
+What Does Each Type of Instructional Designer Do?

 Lots of things!